Five Ten Footwear: Founding and Early Innovation (1985–1990s)

 Throughout the late 1980s and early 1990s, Five Ten expanded into performance climbing shoes.
 Its flagship models, such as the Anasazi line (MoccAsym, VCS, and Lace-up), quickly gained popularity among elite climbers and were featured on many of the hardest ascents of the era.

-At the same time, the Guide Tennie remained a popular choice among climbers needing durable approach shoes.
+At the same time, the Guide Tennie remained a popular choice among climbers needing durable approach shoes available in both canvas and leather.

 Expansion into Mountain Biking (Late 1990s–2000s)

 In the late 1990s mountain bikers began using Five Ten's sticky-soled shoes for better grip on flat pedals.
 This led to the release of the brand's first mountain bike-specific shoe, the Impact, originally produced in collaboration with Intense Cycles.

 Five Ten quickly became a dominant force in flat-pedal mountain biking, sponsoring top riders like Sam Hill, Greg Minnaar, and Danny MacAskill.
 Hill famously won several UCI Mountain Bike World Championships while using flat pedals and Five Ten shoes, challenging the era's dominance of clipless systems.

 By the mid-2000s Five Ten had become synonymous with performance in flat‑pedal mountain biking—praised for its exceptional pedal grip, enabling riders like Sam Hill to compete at the highest levels without clipless pedals.